 Anti-slip design helps to paddle more efficient

 Perfect for cold weather

 The gloves tend to lose grip

 Though the gloves have an anti-slip design, they may lose some grip over time.
 This is normal for neoprene materials.
 Overall, the NeopSkin water gloves serve their purpose.
 They are still a great buy.
 They are one of the best kayak gloves for cold temperatures.

 #3 FitsT4 Sailing Gloves

-- Allows Full Dexterity: These sailing kayak gloves only cover 3/4 of the fingers , you...
+- FULL DEXTERITY: These sailing kayak gloves only cover 3/4 of the fingers , your...

 - Unisex sizing (M-XL)

 - Extra padding